ROYAL CARIBBEAN MARKS CONSTRUCTION MILESTONE FOR ODYSSEY OF THE SEAS

 Related Images

-May 2019 – Excitement was in the air at Meyer Werft shipyard in Papenburg, Germany, today, as Royal Caribbean International marked an important milestone in the development of Odyssey of the Seas.
-Scheduled to debut in April 2021, Odyssey received its first block as the keel was officially lowered and put into place.
+May 2019 – Excitement was in the air at the Meyer Werft shipyard in Papenburg, Germany, today, as Royal Caribbean International marked an important milestone in the development of Odyssey of the Seas.
+Scheduled to be delivered in spring 2021, Odyssey received its first block as the keel was officially lowered and put into place.